 GiveWell retains final discretion over how funds from donations are allocated to ensure that donations from US donors are tax-deductible to the extent permitted by law, including when GiveWell grants funds to international charities formed outside the US.
 Generally speaking, US donors cannot take a charitable contribution deduction for a donation to international charities that are not formed in the US.
 Some of GiveWell’s recommended charities (and charities we might recommend in the future) are formed outside the US and do not have tax-exempt US-based organizations.
 GiveWell has reviewed each of these organizations and confirmed that they advance charitable purposes and otherwise meet applicable US legal requirements, so we, as a US 501(c)(3) organization, are able to grant funds to them.
 However, in order for a US donor to take a charitable contribution deduction for a donation that the donor recommends we grant to such an international charity, GiveWell has to exercise legal discretion and control over the donated funds, which means that we have the right to allocate the funds to a different charitable purpose than to a grant to that international charity.

 How are donations to the Top Charities Fund allocated?

-GiveWell will apply its judgment to allocate these donations among recommended charities.
+GiveWell will apply its judgment to allocate these donations among our top charities.
 We take into account charities' funding needs and donations they have received from other sources when deciding where to distribute funding from the Top Charities Fund.
 (We updated the name of this fund in September 2022; more information here.)
-We then make these grants to the highest-value funding opportunities we see among our recommended charities.
+We then make these grants to the highest-value funding opportunities we see among our top charities.
 This page lists distributions we have made from the Top Charities Fund since 2014.

 How are donations to the All Grants Fund allocated?